libertyernie/NinCFGEditor/README.md

 used by [Nintendont](https://github.com/FIX94/Nintendont).
 It can be used to view or edit nincfg.bin files from your computer.

+**I'm working on a replacement for this app** - [Nicoe](https://github.com/libertyernie/Nicoe) should be able to do everything this app can, and should let you open/save version 8, 9, or 10 nincfg.bin files.

 Custom Homebrew Channel entries
 -------------------------------